JanMiksovsky/blog/src/about.md

 # A few of my favorite things

+I've been a software designer and engineer for many years, I've founded two companies and a political volunteer organization, and raised three children.

-Here are some of the personal and professional projects I've most enjoyed — or am proudest of — in rough reverse-chronological order:
+Here are the personal and professional projects I've most enjoyed, in rough reverse-chronological order:

 ## Web Origami

 <img src="/images/about/webOrigami.png" style="width: 64px">

-I'm quite happy with the progression of my current project, [Web Origami](https://weborigami.org), a conceptual framework and set of tools for creating content.
+I'm quite happy with the progression of my current project, [Web Origami](https://weborigami.org), a programming language, conceptual framework, and set of tools for creating content.
 I'm specifically interested in helping people create websites and other artifacts without having to depend on large corporate platforms and the costs and restrictions those impose.
-Graph Origami gets a great deal of mileage from a very small set of core ideas, and I look forward to refining and promoting those.
+Web Origami gets a great deal of mileage from a very small set of core ideas, and I enjoy refining and promoting those.

+## Japan traverse

+I spent [a month hiking across Japan](https://www.youtube.com/watch?v=GF0okTdSp9I), crossing the main island of Honshu from the Pacific Ocean to the Sea of Japan.
+My route took me over steep mountains in a number of national parks, including Mt.
+Fuji, and portions of the Southern Alps, Yatsugatake, the Northern Alps, and the Shio no Michi Trail.
+In between, I walked through cities, towns, and rural areas.

 ## Emojese